 Broadway Shows: There are lots of ways to score cheap Broadway tickets, as we’ve covered elsewhere.
 Student rush is available at many Broadway shows each season; that means cheap tickets the day of the show when the box office opens.
 (Full disclosure: you’ll probably have to sit on the sidewalk for a few hours for these.)
 Check out Broadway for Broke People for a complete list of rush and lottery participants.

 Carnegie Hall: The renowned performance venue, located in Midtown West, offers several ways for students to experience instrumental music and other events.
 Most student tickets are $10, available in advance and on the day of the performance.
-Details here.
+Details on the Carnegie Hall Student Insider program here.

 Metropolitan Opera: Opera is not just for full-on adults.
 Register with The Met for student ticket deals on upcoming performances, or visit the box office the day of the performance for student tickets.